-For the fiscal years ended September 30, 2016, 2015 and 2014, we reported unrealized appreciation (depreciation) on investments of \$7.0 million, \$(6.1) million and \$1.6 million, respectively.
-As of September 30, 2016 and 2015, net unrealized appreciation (depreciation) on investments totaled \$1.0 million and \$(6.0) million, respectively.
-The net change in unrealized appreciation (depreciation) on our investments for fiscal year ended September 30, 2016 compared to the prior year was driven primarily by changes in the capital market conditions, financial performance of certain portfolio companies, and the reversal of unrealized depreciation (appreciation) of investments sold.
+For the fiscal years ended September 30, 2017, 2016 and 2015, we reported unrealized appreciation (depreciation) on investments of \$1.1 million, \$7.0 million and \$(6.1) million, respectively.
+As of September 30, 2017 and 2016, net unrealized appreciation on investments totaled \$2.0 million and \$1.0 million, respectively.
+The net change in unrealized appreciation (depreciation) on our investments for fiscal year ended September 30, 2017 compared to the prior year was driven primarily by changes in the capital market conditions, financial performance of certain portfolio companies, and the reversal of unrealized depreciation (appreciation) of investments sold.

-For the fiscal years ended September 30, 2016, 2015 and 2014, our Credit Facility had a change in unrealized depreciation (appreciation) of \$0.5 million, \$0.5 million and \$(0.5) million, respectively.
-As of September 30, 2016 and 2015, net unrealized depreciation on our Credit Facility totaled \$0.5 million and zero, respectively.
-The change for fiscal year ended September 30, 2016 compared to the prior year was due to changes in the capital markets.
+For the fiscal years ended September 30, 2017, 2016 and 2015, our Credit Facility had a change in unrealized (appreciation) depreciation of \$(3.6) million, \$0.5 million and \$0.5 million, respectively.
+As of September 30, 2017 and 2016, net unrealized (appreciation) depreciation on our Credit Facility totaled \$(3.1) million and \$0.5 million, respectively.
+The change for fiscal year ended September 30, 2017 compared to the prior year was due to changes in the capital markets.